Essential Skills for Call Centre Managers

 • Encourage open communication and feedback

-• Recognise and reward agents achieveRecogniseter a positive and supportive work environment
+• Recognise and reward positive contributions

 By implementing these strategies, call centre centres can create a more supportive and sustainable work environment for their agents.
-This not only enhances agent well-being but also contributes to more effective call centre centres and higher levels of customer satisfaction.
+This not only enhances agent well-being but also contributes to more effective call centres and higher levels of customer satisfaction.

 Performance Incentives and Feedback